Manage your customer retention – don’t let your customers exit

 Making sure that your conversion processes are hyper-effective.

-And making sure your customer service is top notch – in the event of a complaint.
+And of course, making sure your customer service is top notch.

 Manage your ongoing customer referendum